oar-team/cigri/doc/documentation/doc_lib.rst

 Libraries Description
 =====================

-Different libraries may be used by |soft| components.
+Different libraries may be used by Cigri components.

 conflib
 -------